What is interesting about the Rest-Pause method is that it can be used for two distinct training purposes.

 So it is a good idea to get more fibres activated.
 This is why rest-pause is so good.
 It exhausts all of the low-threshold Motor Units and begins to recruit the high-threshold Motor Units.

-Rest-Pause for Strength
+Rest-Pause For Strength

-The desired outcome for this form of training is to get you comfortable lifting a bigger weight, say you’ve been lifting 90kg for 4 sets of 6 and you want to progress to 100kg for the glory of saying you bench a hundred.
+The desired outcome for this form of training is to get you comfortable lifting a bigger weight.
+Say you've been lifting 90kg for 4 sets of 6 and you want to progress to 100kg for the glory of saying you bench a hundred.

 But you've never managed more than 4 reps on 100kg before, nothing wrong with that but if you only did 4 sets of 4 you wouldn't be reaching the same level of volume as before.
 When you were lifting 90kg you managed a total volume of 2,160kg (90kg x 6 reps x 4 sets) but when you did 100kg you only managed a total volume of 1600kg (100kg x 4 x 4).

-This is where Rest-Pause comes to the rescue, in this scenario you lift 3 reps (keeping some energy in the tank) rest for 10-20 seconds and then manage 3 more.
+This is where Rest-Pause comes to the rescue.
+In this scenario, you lift 3 reps (keeping some energy in the tank) rest for 10-20 seconds and then manage 3 more.

-Now you have a set of 6 reps, do the same for all 4 sets (possibly having to increase the amount of rest-pauses as the sets progress) and your total volume has increased to 2,400kg.
+Now you have a set of 6 reps, do the same for all 4 sets (possibly having to increase the number of rest-pauses as the sets progress) and your total volume has increased to 2,400kg.

 Your muscles will have worked harder, and have had to adapt to the overload which means that your muscle fibres will be more damaged.